-Approximately 75 percent of the existing slope surface area has received final cover, and 25 percent of the surface area has received intermediate cover.
+Approximately 90 percent of the currently inactive landfill slope surface area appears to have thriving, stable vegetation, and 10 percent of the surface area is either in the process of stabilization (former CCR direct seed areas) or was observed to have been recently seeded and mulched.
+Slopes near the summit of Phase F2 and J were also observed to have active grading occurring in preparation for intermediate cover.
 In general, intermediate cover consisted of a 6- to 12-inch-thick layer of soil.
-The western and northern slopes have received intermediate cover that is well vegetated (Photographs 4, 5, 8, and 14).
-As portions of the lateral expansion are constructed and filled with CCR, this intermediate cover of soil will be removed and reused for cover in other areas of the landfill.
+The western and northern slopes have received intermediate cover that is well vegetated (Photographs 5, 8, and 14).
+As portions of the lateral expansion (Phases H, I and G), are constructed and filled with CCR, this intermediate cover of soil will be removed and reused for cover in other areas of the landfill.
 This activity was observed by ERM to be on-going on the northern slope as the level of CCR in Phase H increases in elevation (Photograph 11,12, and 13).

-There were no visual observations of actual structural weakness within the RWL (e.g., slips, soil tension cracks, sinkholes) noted during the annual inspection.
-No indications of residual waste movement changes that might alter the geometry of finished slopes or overall stability of the RWL were identified.
+There were no visual observations of structural weakness within the RWL (e.g., slips, soil tension cracks, sinkholes) noted during the annual inspection.
+No indications of residual waste movement that might alter the geometry of finished slopes or overall stability of the RWL were identified.

-The areas with final cover included a reported minimum 3-foot-thick cap consisting of a 2-foot layer of barrier soil and a 1-foot layer of soil capable of supporting vegetation (Photograph 4, 5, and 8).
+The areas with final cover included a reported minimum 3-foot-thick cap consisting of a 2-foot layer of barrier soil and a 1-foot layer of soil capable of supporting vegetation (Photographs 5, and 8).
 The areas that had received final cover exhibited well-established vegetation.

-There were infrequent instances where notable erosion rills/gullies were observed (Photograph 17 and 18) in the surface of the intermediate cover.
+There were infrequent instances where notable erosion rills/gullies were observed (Photograph 17) in the surface of the intermediate cover.
 Sedimentation was fully contained in these areas and directed toward the facility treatment ponds.
 There was no visible evidence that these isolated areas of erosion have the potential to disrupt the operation and safety of the RWL or that observed erosion features were creating an unstable situation.
-These erosion areas should be repaired and reseeded in the Spring of 2022.
-In the interim, to the extent practical, upslope runoff should be minimized in these areas through common industry standard maintenance practices such as reworking the area with temporary seeding or through run-off diversion to prevent water from breaking over the top of slope.
+These erosion areas should be repaired and reseeded in the Spring of 2023.
+In the interim, to the extent practical, upslope runoff should be minimized in these areas through common industry standard maintenance practices such as reworking the area with temporary seeding or through run-off diversion to prevent water from flowing over the top of slope.

 In the past, the Gavin Power Plant team performed direct seeding of FGD material, which was only partially successful in establishing vegetation.
 The Gavin Power Plant team thereafter began covering these areas with soil to promote more vigorous stands of vegetation.
-Some areas with FGD direct seeding still exhibit poor vegetative growth, as indicated in Photographs 3 and 9 (right side of photo), but this was observed to a much-reduced extent when compared to previous inspections.
+Some areas with FGD direct seeding still exhibit poor vegetative growth, as indicated in Photographs 3 and 9, but this was observed to a much-reduced extent when compared to previous inspections.
 These isolated areas of the slopes, where direct seeding of the placed FGD was attempted, continue to be covered incrementally with an intermediate layer of soil to aid in the establishment of vegetation.
-The application of this intermediate soil layer as slopes are completed or meet their interim grades are observed in Photograph 9 (left side of photo).
+The application of this intermediate soil layer as slopes are completed or meet their interim grades are depicted in Photograph 9 (left side of photo).